MobileDevStar/SendGeoInfo_Android/README.md

 ## SendGeoInfo_Android
-This is a sample to send device id and geo info to backend.
+This is an app MVP to send device id and geo info to backend.

 ---